-The following guide is a tutorial on how to access your Cloud, VPS or Dedicated server via SSH through the command line.
+The following guide is a tutorial on accessing your Cloud, VPS, or Dedicated server via SSH through the command line.

 Connecting with Windows

-Once you click “Open” a new window will open, depending on the operating system, it will be asking for your username/login name, and then your password.
+Once you click "Open" a new window will open.
+Depending on the operating system, it will be asking for your username/login name and then your password.
 Please note that the password box will not update as you type it in.
-This is a security measure, once the password is typed, press enter to authenticate.
+This is a security measure.
+Once the password is typed, press enters to authenticate.

 You are now connected to your server using SSH!